 Hauntology provides a framework through which to understand failed futures by examining the specters haunting the present.
 The act of kneeling as a form of racial justice activism is haunted by the failure to enact a future void of racial oppression and police brutality.
-As a memetic gesture it reactivates histories of racial violence and police brutality against Black and Global Majority bodies that remain unresolved, unanswered, and unaccounted for.
+As a memetic gesture, it reactivates histories of racial violence and police brutality against Black and Global Majority bodies that remain unresolved, unanswered and unaccounted for.
 The act of kneeling, adopted during the protests in 2020, serves to engage police forces with the ghosts of police brutality and racial oppression.
-When police officers kneel during protest it is an opportunity to recognise and address these specters and an opportunity to take meaningful action to confront failures.
+When police officers kneel during protest, it is an opportunity to recognize and address these specters and an opportunity to take meaningful action to confront failures.
 However, officers who kneel perform a mutated version of the meme wherein the symbolic value is altered and there is limited space to address the specters and the haunt.

-As Mark Fisher (2012) states, the twenty-first century is haunted by 'all the lost futures that the twentieth century taught us to anticipate' (Fisher, 2012: 16).
-For Avery Gordon (2008) a haunting denotes a 'seething presence' (Gordon, 2008: 8), it is both a violent and frightening marker of oppression and a producer of a 'something-to-be-done' (Gordon, 2008: introduction).
-However, as Katy Shaw (2018) argues, on account of the hypervisibility of ghosts in contemporary culture, the paradox is that 'specters seem prominent and familiar, yet also harder to "see" than ever before' (Shaw, 2018: 106).
-The danger is that this 'undermines the unsettling effect of the specter', rendering contemporary culture desensitised to the significance of the spectral return and distracted from the relevance of the message specters come to tell (Shaw, 2018: 106).
+As Mark Fisher (2012: 16) states, the 21st century is haunted by 'all the lost futures that the twentieth century taught us to anticipate'.
+For Avery Gordon (2008: 8) a haunting denotes a 'seething presence', it is both a violent and frightening marker of oppression and a producer of a 'something-to-bedone' (Introduction).
+However, as Katy Shaw (2018: 106) argues, on account of the hypervisibility of ghosts in contemporary culture, the paradox is that 'specters seem prominent and familiar, yet also harder to "see" than ever before'.
+The danger is that this 'undermines the unsettling effect of the specter,' rendering contemporary culture desensitized to the significance of the spectral return and distracted from the relevance of the message specters come to tell.
 Hauntology is needed to re-sensitize social actors to spectral messages, to enable them to 'conceive of a world radically different from the one in which we currently live' (Fisher, 2012: 16).

-In its focus on building 'a better future' (Shaw, 2018: 3), through 'co-opting the past' (Shaw, 2018: 2) there is a danger that hauntology is both overly optimistic and a framework in danger of supporting rather than confronting erasure.
+In its focus on building 'a better future' (Shaw, 2018: 3), through 'coopting the past' (p.
+2) there is a danger that hauntology is both overly optimistic and a framework in danger of supporting rather than confronting erasure.
 For Shaw, the spectral return is not about the act of reproduction but about bestowing new purpose and agency through acts that replace the original.
 It is through acts of replacement that I suggest hauntology and memetics are connected.
-Whilst for Shaw, the new purpose and agency bestowed upon the returned does not signify repetition with difference, I argue it does.
-I suggest that the power and danger in memetics and hauntology is the mutation and transformation inherent in the returned and the reactivated.
+Whilst, for Shaw, the new purpose and agency bestowed upon the returned does not signify repetition with difference, I argue it does.
+I suggest that the power and danger in memetics and hauntology are the mutation and transformation inherent in the returned and the reactivated.
 To extend the work of Schneider (2011) and apply it to notions of hauntology, the return of a specter represents a moment of mutually disruptive energy.
 The presence of the specter offers a cross-spatiotemporal disruption that demands attention by opening 'the present to the many possibilities of that which came before' (Shaw, 2018: 8).
-Specters are potent because their presence demands dialogue, 'justice or, at the very least, a response from the haunted subject' (Shaw, 2018: 107).
-However, that potency can be missed if, on account of the transmutation of the specter, the haunted fail to recognise the ghosts that haunt them, or that they are haunted at all.
+Specters are potent because their presence demands dialogue, 'justice or, at the very least, a response from the haunted subject' (p.
+107).
+However, that potency can be missed if, on account of the transmutation of the specter, the haunted fail to recognize the ghosts that haunt them, or that they are haunted at all.